Anti-child alarms have been in the press a lot recently after the story of feuding neighbours received national media

-The devices, which are ostensibly legal are marketed as a ‘safety’ or ‘security’ product cost around £130.
+The ostensibly legal devices are marketed as a ‘safety’ or ‘security’ product and cost around £130.
 Users can switch them on and off remotely.
 The literature promoting the devices claims that the high-pitched sound is so unpleasant to those who can hear it that they’ll be deterred from remaining within earshot.

-But is it ever OK to use a device for security purposes that is designed to cause harm or distress?
+But is it ever OK to use a device for security purposes that are designed to cause harm or distress?

 In our opinion, it’s not.

 The use of security equipment, whether we’re talking about discreet cameras, listening devices, spotlights or outdoor security cameras, comes with a set of responsibilities and, in some cases, is subject to strict laws regarding safety and privacy.

-Marketing these devices as ‘security’ products sends out the message that taking measures to protect property can include causing indiscriminate harm to anyone who may be passing.
-The fact that these devices are designed specifically to be heard by children and only children adds further complications.
+Marketing these devices as ‘security’ products sends the message that taking measures to protect property can include causing indiscriminate harm to anyone passing.
+These devices are designed specifically to be heard by children and only children, which adds further complications.

-Steve Roberts, the owner of Online Spy Shop, who manufacture and sell a range of legitimate and legal security and surveillance devices, believes marketing anti-child alarms as security equipment is misleading.
+Steve Roberts, the owner of Online Spy Shop, which manufactures and sells a range of legitimate and legal security and surveillance devices, believes marketing anti-child alarms as security equipment is misleading.

 "Security and safety devices should never be designed to cause indiscriminate distress or alarm to members of the public, especially when they are targeted specifically at children.
 Children are just as entitled to be protected from this kind of harm as adults, in this case, unpleasant sounds.